Pico Island: Climate

-Pico has registered the highest temperature ever recorded in the Azores, 32.1 C on 7 September 1985 at Pico Airport and although there are no climatic stations at Mount Pico, it is likely that the island has also registered the lowest temperature ever recorded in the archipelago.
+Pico has registered the highest temperature ever recorded in the Azores, 32.1 C on 7 September 1985 at Pico Airport and although there are no climatic stations at Mount Pico, it is likely that the island has also experienced the lowest temperatures in the archipelago at the top of the mountain.

 Human geography

 Geological, geomorphological and climatic constraints played (and still have) a determining role in economic activity, in the distribution of urban agglomerations and in demographic evolution.
-The settlement pattern is a good example of the native's adaptation to the specific physical geography of this island, developing mainly along the coast and along the roads of communication.
+The settlement pattern is a good example of adaptation to the specific physical geography of this island, developing mainly along the coast and along the roads of communication.
 The main urban centers, municipality seats, are located by the sea: Madalena, São Roque do Pico and Lajes do Pico.